SimplGy/s3-txt-ui/README.md

 - [x] Make the text appear editable and scroll nicely
 - [x] If props.file.content != editableText, show a save button.
 Enable cmd+s for the button
 - [ ] Have the save button actually persist to the server
+- [ ] Quicly build a functional way to sync a system folder with the s3 bucket (command line npm module?)
 - [ ] cache file list and file contents on device; if old, greedy-invalidate. if not fresh, lazy-invalidate

 ## Nice to Have